About the statistics

 Sources of error and uncertainty

-After undertaking a thorough review of various data basis and crime statistics, and dialogue with the National Police Computing and Material Service (PDMT), Statistic Norway believes that the revision that was carried out in 2005 has led to a considerable improvement in the quality of the statistics on offences reported to the police.
+After undertaking a thorough review of various data basis and crime statistics, and dialogue with the Norwegian Police ICT Services, Statistic Norway believes that the revision that was carried out in 2005 has led to a considerable improvement in the quality of the statistics on offences reported to the police.
 However, there is some uncertainty in connection with the precision of deleting cases, and whether the revision has led to the deletion of duplicate registrations to the same extent throughout the period.

 Offences that lack information on municipality of crime are, by means of internal controls, allocated a municipality of crime to the degree this is possible.
 Offences are largely investigated in the police district where the act took place.
 It can therefore be assumed that the offence has been committed in the relevant police district unless there are indications to the contrary.
 To the degree the police district does not cross one or more municipal or county borders, the offence is deemed to have been committed in this municipality/county.
 Where the municipality of crime is added using this method, it is considered to be relatively certain.
 This has been the practice in all previous years of offences reported to the police, but such partial non-response has had increasingly less significance in recent years.